The Gift (2015 American film): Plot

-A married couple, Simon and Robyn Callem, relocate from Chicago to a Los Angeles suburb after Simon takes a new job.
-They run into Gordon "Gordo" Moseley, Simon's old high school classmate.
-Gordo begins repeatedly dropping in unannounced and delivering gifts, such as bottles of wine and koi for their pond.
-His presence makes Simon uncomfortable, but Robyn sees no problem.

-Gordo invites them and another couple to his large home, but, when the Callems arrive, he tells them the other couple cancelled.
-He exits abruptly to deal with a work problem, leaving them alone and making Simon suspicious.
-When Gordo returns, Simon tells Gordo to stay away from them.
+Simon and Robyn Callem leave Chicago after Simon takes a job in Los Angeles, his hometown, where they plan to start having children.
+While at the mall, they unexpectedly run into Gordon "Gordo" Moseley, Simon's old high school classmate.
+Gordo repeatedly drops in unannounced, delivering gifts.
+His presence makes Simon uncomfortable, though Robyn thinks it harmless.
+Gordo invites them to a dinner party at his large home.
+When the Callems arrive, Gordo claims the other couple cancelled.
+Gordo receives an apparent urgent phone call and briefly leaves the house.
+After returning, Gordo, having previously told the couple he was unmarried, says the house belongs to his wife who left him, taking their two kids.
+Simon is suspicious and tells Gordo to stay away from him and Robyn before they abruptly leave.

-The next day, Robyn finds the koi dead and their dog missing.
-When Simon drives to Gordo's house to confront him, he discovers the home actually belongs to another couple.
-In the days following, Robyn begins to suspect that she is not alone in the house, finding faucets on and hearing footsteps.
-Unable to sleep, she steals prescription pills.
+The next day, Robyn finds the pond koi Gordo gave them are dead and their dog missing.
+Simon drives to Gordo's home but discovers another couple, who Gordo worked for as their driver, own the residence and that Gordo has never been married or had children.

-That night, the dog suddenly returns, and Robyn finds a letter of apology from Gordo in the mail.
-The message ends with a note to Simon that says Gordo was "willing to let bygones be bygones" with regard to an event from years prior, but not anymore.
-Simon claims he does not know what it refers to.
+Robyn begins suspecting someone is entering the house, finding faucets turned on and hearing footsteps.
+Unable to sleep, she steals her neighbor's prescription pills.
+That night, the dog suddenly returns and a letter from Gordo is in the mail.
+The note ends by saying, "was willing to let bygones be bygones, but not anymore."
+Simon claims not to know its meaning.

-Simon asks his boss about a promotion and is told that his only competition is his coworker Danny McDonald.
-Robyn's increasing paranoia while home alone causes her to faint.
-She wakes up in bed the next morning and finds Simon with her stolen pills, revealing that this was a problem for her in Chicago.

-Time passes, things improve, and Robyn becomes pregnant.
-One day however, she sees Gordo watching her while shopping.
-Simon's sister tells her that in high school, Simon and his friend Greg reported that Gordo had been molested by an older boy, which led to Gordo getting bullied and transferring schools.
-Robyn discovers that Simon has run background checks on Danny McDonald and Gordo, who has spent his life in and out of prison.
-She seeks out Greg, who reveals the molestation story was fabricated by Simon, calling him a bully.
-As a result of the false report, Gordo's father thought Gordo was gay and tried to burn him alive, leading to his arrest for attempted murder and Gordo being sent to military school.
-When Robyn asks why Simon would have done such a thing, Greg replies, "because he could."
-He goes on to explain that Simon was a bully with a "real mean streak."
+Simon's only competition for a work promotion is coworker Danny McDonald.
+Meanwhile, Robyn suddenly faints at home.
+When she awakens in bed the next morning, Simon confronts her about the stolen pills, a problem she had in Chicago.
+Things improve over time and Robyn becomes pregnant.
+One day, she sees Gordo watching her while shopping.
+Simon's sister tells Robyn that in high school, Simon and his friend, Greg Pierson, claimed that Gordo had been molested by an older boy, leading to Gordo being bullied, accused of being gay, and transferring schools.
+Robyn also discovers that Simon has run background checks on both Danny McDonald and Gordo, who has been in and out of prison his adult life.
+She seeks out Greg, who reveals Simon fabricated the molestation story.
+As a result, Gordo's religious father tried to burn Gordo alive, believing he was gay.
+The father was arrested for attempted murder and Gordo was sent to military school.
+When Robyn asks why Simon would do such a thing, Greg explains that Simon was a bully who did cruel things just because he could.